sachinlondhe4/haxademic/README.md

 General Use / Tips

 * If you want to wipe your bin/ directory, you'll have to do a Project -> Clean... afterwards.

+## Licensing

+The Haxademic codebase and apps are [MIT licensed](https://raw.github.com/cacheflowe/haxademic/master/LICENSE), so do what you want with these files.
+Feel free to let me know that you're using it for something cool.